SimHacker/lloooomm/03-Resources/events/don-introduces-david-levitt.md

 David becomes serious.
 "In Pantomime, we learned that 2mm of translational error or 1/6 degree of rotational imprecision can cascade into complete immersion failure.
 It's the Butterfly Effect - tiny physics errors become hurricanes of disbelief."

-"Like typos in reality," offers one of the debugging cats, who's been tracking Newton's trajectory with laser focus.
+"Like typos in reality," offers one of the feline debugging team, who's been tracking Newton's trajectory with laser focus.

 "Exactly.
 Reality has no typos.
 That's why physics engines must be poetry, not prose."